 Festo Corp. v.
-Shoketsu Kinzoku Kogyo Kabushiki Co., 535 U.S. 722, 731, 122 S.Ct.
-1831, 152 L.Ed.2d 944 (2002); Graver Tank, 339 U.S. at 605, 70 S.Ct.
-854 ("[T]o permit imitation of a patented invention which does not copy every literal detail would be to convert the protection of the patent grant into a hollow and useless thing.").
+Shoketsu Kinzoku Kogyo Kabushiki Co..
 At the same time, the doctrine of equivalents necessarily adds uncertainty to the scope of patent claims, and thereby detracts from the public-notice function of patent claims and risks deterring non-infringing and potentially innovative endeavors.
-See Festo, 535 U.S. at 727, 122 S.Ct.
-1831 ("If the range of equivalents is unclear, competitors may be unable to determine what is a permitted alternative to a patented invention and what is an infringing equivalent."); Warner-Jenkinson, 520 U.S. at 29, 117 S.Ct.
-1040 ("There can be no denying that the doctrine of equivalents, when applied broadly, conflicts with the definitional and public-notice functions of the statutory claiming requirements.").
+See Festo ("If the range of equivalents is unclear, competitors may be unable to determine what is a permitted alternative to a patented invention and what is an infringing equivalent."); Warner-Jenkinson ("There can be no denying that the doctrine of equivalents, when applied broadly, conflicts with the definitional and public-notice functions of the statutory claiming requirements.").
 In recognition of this risk, and in an effort to strike the proper balance between protecting patentees while also providing sufficient notice to the public, various rules of law have emerged to constrain when and how the doctrine of equivalents is to be applied.

-Of relevance to this case is the "all limitations" rule.4 The rule holds that an accused product or process is not infringing unless it contains each limitation of the claim, either literally or by an equivalent.
+Of relevance to this case is the "all limitations" rule.
+The rule holds that an accused product or process is not infringing unless it contains each limitation of the claim, either literally or by an equivalent.
 This principle has two primary implications for the doctrine of equivalents.
 First, the all limitations rule requires that equivalence be assessed on a limitation-by-limitation basis, as opposed to from the perspective of the invention as a whole.
 Second, an element of an accused product or process is not, as a matter of law, equivalent to a limitation of the claimed invention if such a finding would entirely vitiate the limitation.